bryanbrunetti/wordbomb/README.md

 # WordBomb
 A web-based, multiplayer word game

-You have ten seconds to type a word that contains a random bigram ( two consecutive letters).
+You have ten seconds to type a word that contains a random bi-gram ( two consecutive letters).

 Scoring is based on how rare the bigram appears in English words.